 It’s important to make sure that sandstone is free from dust and oil before attempting to seal it.
 If you don’t, you could end up with a bad finish!
 Use an oil-free detergent and warm water and use a scrubbing brush to scrub down each of the paving slabs.
 Allow the sudsy mixture to remain on the pavement for around 30 minutes, then rinse with clean water.
 Allow to dry before continuing with the sealing.

 Ideally, you will clean and seal the sandstone before it is installed to avoid any spills or stains ruining them.
 To seal, pour the sealer into a clean spray bottle and spray each of the paving slabs with it.
 Wait a few minutes and then wipe them down with a dry sponge, repeat this process one more time before allowing the sandstone pavers to dry overnight.

 Once the initial sealing process is completed and you have installed your sandstone, it’s time to add more sealant to finish the job.
 Instead of using a spray bottle this time, pour the sealant into a clean bucket and use a mop to carefully spread it all across the sandstone paving.
 Allow this to dry overnight before applying a second coat in the same manner.

 There you have it, your block paving should be looking as good as new and ready to face anything that gets thrown at it.
-If you have any questions about the Resiblock range or sealing block paving, get in touch with one of the BC Profiles team today.
+If you have any questions about the Resiblock range or further tips on how to seal block paving, get in touch with one of the BC Profiles team today.